-Jordan Pierce is a postdoctoral researcher in the Department of Basic Neurosciences at the University of Geneva.
+Jordan Pierce was a postdoctoral researcher in the Department of Basic Neurosciences and in the Department of Psychology and Educational Sciences at the University of Geneva.
 She obtained her Ph.D. and M.S. in psychology from the University of Georgia, USA.
-Her current projects include a study utilizing real-time fMRI neurofeedback to rehabilitate visual attention deficits in stroke patients with hemispatial neglect and an fMRI study addressing the role of the cerebellum and basal ganglia in processing emotional prosody.
+Her projects in the Clinical and Experimental Neuropsychology Laboratory included meta-analytic and fMRI studies addressing the role of the cerebellum and basal ganglia in habit formation and expression, and the impact of the limbic loop on these processes.
+Jordan has returned to the USA in 2020 and we wish this brilliant researcher the best of luck in her career.

 Selected publications :